As a dietitian, I’ve been treating people with autoimmune conditions, including Hashimoto’s disease, for years.

 This doctor ran bloodwork, including a thyroid panel.
 As a dietitian, I like to review my own results as soon as they’re available.
 When I saw that my T3 was low, I called an endocrinologist with whom I work closely and made an appointment.

-She was the one who finally diagnosed me with Hashimoto’s disease after a sonogram of my thyroid and bloodwork that showed low levels of T3, a thyroid hormone, and elevated thyroid peroxidase (TPO) antibodies.
+She was the one who finally diagnosed me with Hashimoto’s disease after an ultrasound of my thyroid and bloodwork that showed low levels of T3, a thyroid hormone, and elevated thyroid peroxidase (TPO) antibodies.

 Getting a diagnosis took me about 7 months, which is very common for people with Hashimoto’s disease.